 When will there be a cure for tinnitus?

 A standardized single treatment effective against most types of tinnitus is likely a number of years away.
 Specifically, chronic tinnitus is considered to be difficult to treat.
 There were hopes that the QUIET-1 study sponsored by Autifony Therapeutics would yield promising results.
 However, the investigation failed to demonstrate efficacy and was terminated in October 2015.
 At this stage, the potentially most promising future option that might work for treating chronic tinnitus is that of the novel class of drugs targeting the Kv7-channels (for further reading, investigate terms such as RL-81, SF0034, SciFluor Life Sciences and Knopp Biosciences).
-However, the funding supporting the niche research field of Kv-channel openers is limited.
+However, the funding supporting this niche field of research is limited.
 Both institutional and private research is therefore restricted and slow.
+A partnership between Allergan and Pittsburgh University with the purpose of understanding how chronic tinnitus is maintained at the molecular level is also worth keeping an eye on.
+Lastly, a few niche clinical trials enrolling patients with chronic tinnitus are beginning to make progress with some indications of efficacy:

 What are the causes of tinnitus?